KumarAmitt/Alice-in-Wonderland/GameDesignDocument.md

 A player has to help Alice to touch frogs, and they can earn points for it.

-At the same time with the bite of each insect the player looses `1` Life.
-When the life becomes `0` Alice wakes up from her dream and the game ends.
+At the same time with the bite of each insect the player loses `1` Life.
+When life becomes `0` Alice wakes up from her dream and the game ends.

 ## Gameplay

 Help Alice to move in the wonderland

-- PRESS UP Arrow key to make Alice walk up, in backward direction
+- PRESS UP Arrow key to make Alice walk up, in the backward direction
-- PRESS DOWN Arrow key to make Alice walk down, in front direction
+- PRESS DOWN Arrow key to make Alice walk down, in the front direction
-- PRESS RIGHT Arrow key to make Alice walk in right direction
+- PRESS RIGHT Arrow key to make Alice walk in the right direction
-- PRESS LEFT Arrow key to make Alice walk in left direction
+- PRESS LEFT Arrow key to make Alice walk in the left direction

 ### Registration process